bexelbie/bexelbie.github.io/_pages/about.md

 ### GPG Key / Encrypted Communications

 For those of you who need to send me something super sekrit, please think carefully.
-While I have a GPG key, I believe that email is [effectively not reasonable to secure with GPG](https://latacora.micro.blog/2019/07/16/the-pgp-problem.html).
+While I have had a GPG key, I believe that email is [effectively not reasonable to secure with GPG](https://latacora.micro.blog/2019/07/16/the-pgp-problem.html).
-Therefore I encourage you to consider alternative methods, such as [Signal](https://signal.org/) or [Keybase](https://keybase.io/bexelbie/).
+Therefore I encourage you to consider alternative methods, such as [Signal](https://signal.org/).
-I have a GPG key that has not yet expired that can be found in most key servers.
-I haven't decided if I will be refreshing it when it expires.
-GPG encrypted email is very time consuming for me to get decrypted and I will e slow to reply.

 ### Happiness